 In 1978, he successfully completed the NITA program, an intensive trial advocacy program at Cornell University in Ithaca, New York and later was asked to become an instructor of the program.
 He is an adjunct faculty member of the Hofstra University School of Law and has also lectured at St. John's University School of Law.

 In 2001-2002 he was elected Chairman of the Trial Lawyers Section of the Nassau-Suffolk County Bar Association.
 Prior to becoming Chairman, he served many years as an officer and director of that Long Island trial organization.
-Named by the New York Times to "Super Lawyers" as one of the top attorneys in the New York Metro Area, 2007-2018.
+He was named by The New York Times to "Super Lawyers" as one of the top attorneys in the New York Metro Area, 2007-2020.
 He is also a member of the New York State Bar Association where he is a member of the Torts, Insurance and Compensation Law (TICL) Section as well as the Trial Lawyers Section.

 He has lectured widely on matters of trial practice to the New York State Bar Association, the Practicing Law Institute (PLI), the Nassau Academy of Law and the Law Department of the City of New York.
 He regularly appears before physicians' groups to lecture on litigation issues pertinent to the medical field.
 On September 19, 2016, he was an invited lecturer at the AAO-HNSF - American Academy of Otolaryngology-Head and Neck Surgery Annual Meeting in San Diego, CA. On June 9, 2017, he was an invited lecturer of the Association for Healthcare Risk Management of New York (ASHRM) held at the Andaz Hotel 75 Wall Street, NYC on “Emerging Trends in Medical Malpractice Litigation.”
 On September 12, 2017, he was an invited lecturer at the 2017 Annual Meeting of the American Academy of Otolaryngology-Head and Neck Surgery (AAO-HNS)on “Malpractice in Otolaryngology: Strategies to Reduce Liability” held at the McCormick Convention Center Chicago, Ill.
 In October of 2018, he was invited back as a feature speaker to the 2018 Annual Meeting of the American Academy of Otolaryngology Head and Neck Surgery (AAO-HNS) which was held at the Georgia World Congress Convention Center in Atlanta, Georgia.